niamhnishiochain/pixel-matching/README.md

 * Global Human Modification: 2016, 1km resolution  [link](https://developers.google.com/earth-engine/datasets/catalog/CSP_HM_GlobalHumanModification)

 ## Outstanding
+* RELATING THE SAMPLE PIXEL TO ITS MATCH!
 * There are some features which are important to add: percentage forest cover, and climate variables.
 * Establish where WITHIN Sarara the project will be taking place.
 It would be better to sample from this area than the whole of Sarara.
 * Decide whether there are features we want to be matching on precisely.
 If yes, understand how this would be implemented.